 The second conference of the series will take

-place in Strasbourg, in May or June 2014.
+place in Strasbourg later in 2014.

 Council of Europe - OSCE study

 In 2011, the Council of Europe commissioned the study ‘The Council